Coping with financial anxiety

 If you feel embarrassed about money it is important to know that although no one is going to come and make your bills disappear, you can take time and educate yourself.
 The more you know the more your confidence will grow.

-Retool your budget
+Retool your budget to ease financial anxiety

 A lot of my money worries come down to me not budgeting.
 Many of us have the money to get what we need but maybe we treated ourselves the day after payday, leaving a financial gap at the end of each month.
 If money worries can work us up so much it shows that it’s worth taking time out each month to plan how much to spend.